Y0Coss/docs-fork/pages/network/load_balancer/use_api_reference/guide.en-gb.md

 ## List of API functions

-This section briefly describes the main functions of the API for the OVH Load Balancer under /ipLoadbalancing.
+This section briefly describes the main functions of the API for the OVHcloud Load Balancer under /ipLoadbalancing.

-For a comprehensive reference to the API functions of the OVH Load Balancer service, please consult [this detailed guide](/pages/network/load_balancer/use_api_details).
+For a comprehensive reference to the API functions of the OVHcloud Load Balancer service, please consult [this detailed guide](/pages/network/load_balancer/use_api_details).

 > [!primary]
 >